 Vdf = Vm - Veq

-To calculate the electrochemical driving force, subtract the membrane potential from the equilibrium potential.
+To calculate the electrochemical driving force using this sign convention, subtract the equilibrium potential from the membrane potential.

 What is a Driving Force?